maicolxyz/maicolxyz/README.md

 Hi 👋 my name is Mike
 =====================

 I am a lifelong learner who enjoys learning economics and finance.
 Through my early career, I have utilized electronic medical records to manage large data sets and optimize workflows in a variety of ways, which led me to develop a keen interest in information technology.

-As a result of my interests and experiences, I have continued to learn Python programming.
+As a result of my interests and experiences, I have continued to learn Python programming:

 * 🌍  I'm based in Connecticut & New York
 * 🧠  I'm learning Python for DevOps and Data Science